The Hong Kong Academy for Performing Arts

 TERMS OF APPOINTMENT

 Appointment will be on a two-year contract.
 Renewal of contract is subject to performance.
-A gratuity payment equal up to 15% of basic salary earned during the contract period will be payable upon satisfactory completion of contract.
+A gratuity payment equals up to 15% of the total basic salary earned during the contract period may be granted upon satisfactory completion of the full contract period.
+The amount of gratuity payable will be the sum which, when added to the Academy’s contribution to a Mandatory Provident Fund (MPF) scheme as required by the MPF Schemes Ordinance, equals 15 % of the total basic salary drawn during the contract period.
 Fringe benefits include leave, medical, and dental benefits.
 Starting salary will be commensurate with qualifications and experience.
-Housing subsidy will be provided to the eligible appointee.
+Non-accountable Cash Allowance may be provided to the eligible appointee as entitled.
 The current standard rate of income tax in Hong Kong is 15%.

-To apply, please submit a completed Application Form ( https://www.hkapa.edu/file/content_block/124/P-21%20(2017-09_01).pdf ), together with a covering letter, curriculum vitae and copies of academic qualifications, to the Human Resources Office, The Hong Kong Academy for Performing Arts, No.1 Gloucester Road, Wanchai, Hong Kong, or email (email@example.com) on or before 9 May 2023.
-Please quote reference code 'SL(ACS)' in the Application Form.
-Information is also available on the Academy’s website www.hkapa.edu.
+To apply, please submit a completed Application Form (https://www.hkapa.edu/f/upload/62729/P-21%20%282017-09_01%29.pdf) together with a cover letter, curriculum vitae and copies of academic qualifications, to the Human Resources Office, The Hong Kong Academy for Performing Arts, No.1 Gloucester Road, Wanchai, Hong Kong, or email (firstname.lastname@example.org) on or before 5 December 2023.
+Please quote reference code “H(ACS-D)” in the Application Form.

 HKAPA is an equal opportunity employer.